Tips to Help Prevent You From Getting a Cold With COPD

-Winter can be a time of year where mould and mildew can form inside and outside your home.
+Winter can be a time of year where mold and mildew can form inside and outside your home.
 Many COPD patients can react to this, as well as other household irritants such as dust.

 If your budget allows, having the house thoroughly cleaned inside and out before winter can help ward of potential exacerbations.
 If money is tight, don’t be put off asking family or friends to help you out.

-In my occupation I visit many households every year, and on occasion come across homes full of irritants.
+In my occupation, I visit many households every year, and on occasion come across homes full of irritants.
 There is a noticeable difference in how I feel between those houses that are not so clean compared to my own home, which is spotless.